The Kano State Government has decried the state of education, saying that a school with more than 5,000 pupils lacks classrooms and a standard toilet.

 “In addition to this, we can find a school with 300 students without a teacher at the same time sitting on the window or bare floor,” the commissioner disclosed.

-Doguwa stressed that Kano needed 1.5 million seats for its students at primary and post-primary schools the cost of which he estimated at billions of naira.
+Doguwa stressed that Kano needed 1.5 million seats for its primary and post-primary students, the cost of which he estimated to be billions of naira.

-He pointed out that the interventions expected from the British Council in Kano on education were many, urging the Council to come to assist the state in addressing the lingering situation.
+He pointed out that many interventions were expected from the British Council in Kano on education, urging the Council to assist the state in addressing the lingering situation.

 The commissioner however decried the increase in out-of-school children in the state and assured the public of the present administration’s determination to minimise the situation.